 The protein diet is a nutritional regime based on a higher protein content than the traditional distribution of macronutrients, especially carbohydrates, taking advantage of the positive characteristics of proteins on slimming.

-Of all these, it is perhaps the most used diet in recent years, because it attacks the fat mass, leaving intact the lean mass (the muscles), thus compacting the tissues of the body and giving a tonic appearance.
+Of all these, it is perhaps the most used diet in recent years, because it attacks the fat mass as the Fat Decimator System does, leaving intact the lean mass (the muscles), thus compacting the tissues of the body and giving a tonic appearance.
 In addition to keeping hunger at bay for the high satiating power of proteins.

 Another important aspect for those who choose this type of diet is the ease in following it: less drastic than other slimming treatments, it does not need a special and long maintenance period.